-If you were looking forward to working and living abroad, homesickness as an expat can come as a surprise, but it is not uncommon.
-If you have only recently moved abroad to work, it can make settling in to a new country much more difficult.
+If you were looking forward to working and living abroad, learning how to deal with homesickness as an expat is something you may not have expected you need to know.
+If you have only recently moved abroad to work, homesickness can make settling in to a new country much more difficult.
 For many expats, homesickness is even thought to be a contributory factor in their decision to repatriate.

 Thankfully, Allianz Care has developed several steps you can take to help deal with any feelings of homesickness you may be experiencing without making the drastic decision to return home: